codenvy/codenvy/DOCS.md

 5. System-level configuration of private Docker registries is not yet enabled in this packaging.
 It's possible to configure this manually by modifying `CODENVY_CONFIG`/manifests/codenvy.pp.
 However, if you run `codenvy destroy` or `codenvy init`, your configuration changes for registries will not be preserved.

 6. Add a `codenvy reload` command, which resarts services with a SIGHUP signal instead of a container restart.
 SIGHUP signals instruct container services to reload their configuration without going through a reboot cycle.

-# Team
-See [Contributors](../../graphs/contributors) for the complete list of developers that have contributed to this project.

 # Getting Stated
 Codenvy makes cloud workspaces for develoment teams.
 Codenvy is installed as a set of Docker images that are used together to run Codenvy server.